debops/debops/docs/code-signing.rst

 it harder for an adversary to fake signatures by pretending to be one of the DebOps Developers.
 In particular as the DebOps Project is related to the Debian project it is recommended to get your key signed by Debian Developers.
+A signature from another DebOps Developer is sufficient as well.

 This should allow for secure code authentication.
 That means that tampering with the code on the source code management platform can be reliable detected